1970Mr/news-portal/README.md

 ---

 > **Note**: All modules in this project were developed by [Mr1970](https://github.com/1970Mr), except for the frontend template, which uses a pre-built template.

+> **Note:** The frontend template is in Persian, but all messages and sections in the backend code are read from translation files.

 ---